-If you’ve just started filling out applications for loans or you’re receiving loan offers and you’re not quite sure what to choose, it’s important to know the differences between federal and private student loans.
+If you’ve just started filling out applications for loans or you’re receiving loan offers and you’re not quite sure what to choose, it’s important to know the differences between a federal and private student loan.
 Here are just a few examples of how they differ:

 Private Student Loans May Require Earlier Payment

-When it comes to federal subsidized student loans, the borrower won’t have to start repaying until 6 months after graduation.
+When it comes to federal direct subsidized loans, the borrower won’t have to start repaying until 6 months after graduation.
 However, private student loans may require you to start paying back the money right away.
 Look closely at the term agreements to see how your deal is structured.

 It’s important to mention federal unsubsidized student loans here as well too.
 This type of loan asks that you start paying back interest as soon as you begin school.
 Though, in this case, you can request a deferment.
 The interest that accumulates is added to the principle amount of the loan and then accrues interest as well.

 Federal Student Loans Generally Don’t Need a Credit Check

 To qualify for federal student loans, you generally don’t need to get a credit check.
 In fact, these loans can actually help you establish or build good credit if you pay them back on time.
 Private loans on the other hand usually require you to have good credit.
 Your interest and loan amount will depend on this.
 If you don’t have any or it’s poor, you may be required to get a cosigner.